Skip to content

 It's not recommended.
 Octopus Intelligent has its own automated battery control that conflicts with GivBack's remote dispatch signals.
 If both are running simultaneously, you may experience scheduling errors, unexpected charging patterns, and battery behaviour that neither system intended.
 Octopus runs its own separate grid services scheme — if you're on Octopus Intelligent, use theirs instead.

-GivEnergy doesn't publish fixed rates — payments depend on how many grid events run, how much your battery exports during each event, and the market rate at the time.
-Users typically report earning £50–£200 per year, but this varies significantly based on grid demand, battery size, and usage patterns.
-GivBack sends a detailed earnings summary after each event.
+GivEnergy doesn't publish fixed rates — payments depend on grid demand, battery size, and usage patterns.
+Users typically report earning £50–£200 per year, but this varies significantly.

 Yes.
 During grid events, the system uses any spare battery capacity beyond what's needed for your household's solar self-consumption.
-If your panels are generating and covering your home load, the battery will export its charge to the grid.
-The system is smart enough not to export energy you need — it prioritises household self-consumption first.
+The system prioritises household demand first — it never exports energy you need.

-First, check the portal event log for any "Grid Service Demand Response" entries — if none appear, your system may not have been dispatched yet (events are not guaranteed every month).
-Second, check the GivBack app for your participation status.
-Third, confirm your smart meter is still reporting correctly.
-If 3+ months have passed with zero events, contact givback@givenergy.co.uk to check your registration status.
+Check the portal event log for any "Grid Service Demand Response" entries.
+Confirm your smart meter is still reporting.
+Check the GivBack app for participation status.
+If 3+ months have passed with zero events, contact givback@givenergy.co.uk to verify your registration.

 Two steps: (1) Email givback@givenergy.co.uk with subject "Opt Out" including your name and address.
 (2) Log into the GivEnergy portal → My Account → Connected Apps → find the GivBack OAuth entry → click Revoke.
-Once revoked, GivBack no longer has remote control access and your system returns to following your own schedule exclusively.
+Once revoked, GivBack no longer has remote control access.

 Book